 For the next few decades, the Lodge was used primarily for company functions.
 The Cody Family of Robbinsville, North Carolina re-opened the Lodge to the public in June of 1995.
 Ronnie and Terry Hedrick purchased the property from the Codys in 2010 and made significant upgrades while maintaining the historical integrity of the lodge, which is on the National Register of Historic Places.

 In the winter of 2014, the Hedricks sold the property to a group of investors led by Robin Turner from Gatlinburg TN, and Adrian Bailey from Knoxville TN.
+In May 2017, the Turner’s sold their shares to Kevin and Connie Bailey and now the lodge is owned by the Bailey family.
 The Lodge continues to undergo restoration and modernization.
 The Lodge and extensive grounds are open to the public to explore and enjoy.

 Nestled in the midst of the Great Smoky Mountains and the Nantahala National Forest, the Historic Tapoco Lodge encompasses 120+/- acres running along the Cheoah River.
 This property has everything you’ll need on site for a relaxing vacation retreat.

-Equipped with 9 elegantly furnished rooms/suites in the main lodge and 37 cabin rooms, the Historic Tapoco Lodge features two on-site restaurants.
-The SlickRock Riverside Grille is the perfect place to gather a group of friends for game day parties or even a more formal reception.
+Equipped with 9 elegantly furnished rooms/suites in the main lodge and 18 cabin rooms, the Historic Tapoco Lodge features two on-site restaurants.
+The Tapoco Tavern is the perfect place to gather a group of friends for game day parties or even a more formal reception.
 The Grill includes a bar and wood stone fired pizza oven.
-For a romantic, five-course dinner, Jasper’s Restaurant is the place sure to please even the most discriminating diner.

 The Historic Tapoco Lodge has an incredible storied past, much of which has been maintained through its recent renovations.The property was home to the town of Tapoco, founded in 1913, to provide housing for the hundreds of workers constructing the hydroelectric dams.
 The Tapoco Tin Movie House has been restored to its glory days when it was also used as a community center, dance hall, and for going away parties for the many local soldiers during World War II.